quanc/Docs/aspnet/security/authorization/claims.rst

      return View();
  }

-The authorize attribute can be applied to an entire controller, in this instance only identities matching the policy will be allowed access to any Action on the controller.
+The ``Authorize`` attribute can be applied to an entire controller, in this instance only identities matching the policy will be allowed access to any Action on the controller.

 .. code-block:: c#